flakshack/SysAdminBoard/README.md

 ![SNMP Network Monitoring Gadget](readme-images/snmp.png)

 This code generates JSON data only that is consumed by the Statusboard iPad app's built in graph function.

+(New) I've written an HTML page that will also display graph data using [Chartjs](http://chartjs.org/) (see the VNX Storage Pool IOPS screenshot below).

 ###SNMP Temperature Gadget
 ![SNMP Temperature Gadget](readme-images/temp.png)